-Troubles caused by the electrostatic field during printing
+Troubles arising from the electrostatic field during printing

 An electrostatic field charge develops on printing materials due to various reasons.

 The printing media attracts dust and the particles stick to the printing surface.

 Human skin is also conductive.
 When you touch the media is you transmit your electrostatic field to it.

 So, the static field of the printing media changes the behavior of the ink drop coming from the print head nozzles.
 The tiny ink droplets deviate from their intended path.
 Thus they cause wrong shots, extra spraying, fuzziness and fogging.
 The charged dust particles can easily reach the print nozzles.
 This causes clogging and expensive print head damages.

 In the end, the static charge affects printing results.
 Single or repeating defects persist on the final printed image.